Chemiseblanc/chemiseblanc.github.io/content/posts/interface-base-classes/index.md

 ---
-title: "Interfaces and Base Classes"
+title: Interfaces and Base Classes
-date: 2021-11-05T10:16:17-04:00
+date: 2021-11-07T19:22:15.010Z
+draft: false
 cover: media/cover.jpg
-draft: true
 tags:
   - programming
 ---
-I was recommended this video on youtube by ArjanCodes detailing the differences between Protocols and Abstract Base Classes in Python.
+Recently, I was recommended a video on YouTube by ArjanCodes, detailing the differences between Protocols and Abstract Base Classes in Python.

-While he tries to explain their differences, the problem is that for a language like Python the differences are entirely artificial.
+While he tries to contrast the two, the problem is that for a dynamically typed language like Python the differences are superficial.

 Here is my take on the comparison and how it transfers to a statically typed language like C++.
 <!--more-->